Weebifying/print-all-mods-geode/about.md

-# Template Mod
+# Print All Mods

-Edit about.md to change this
+A mod to print a list of all installed mods, useful for Android users